$\Psi(2s)$ production in $p+A$ collisions: Analysis of SPS data

-Fig.~\ref{fig1} shows the variation of the $\psi'$ production cross section for different target nuclei, as a function of $<L>$, in $p+A$ collisions measured by NA50 Collaboration.
-The data are expressed as the ratio of the $\psi'$ production cross sections in $p+A$ collisions to that in $p+Be$ collisions.
-One advantage of fitting this ratio is that we get rid of the multiplicative fitting parameter $f_{\psi'}$.
-The two theory curves result from fitting the above data sets following two parameterisations of $F(q^2)$.
-The $<L>$ values, as published with the data, are used to generate the theoretical curves.
-The $\alpha_F$ values extracted from different data sets are given in Table~\ref{Tab1}.
-They are comparable within errors {\it i.e.} they show a very weak beam energy dependence.
-We have also fitted the $\psi'$-to-Drell-Yan ratio as shown in Fig.~\ref{fig2}.
+We have also fitted the $\psi(2S)$-to-Drell-Yan ratio as shown in Fig.~\ref{fig2}.
 In Drell-Yan (DY) process, a quark and an anti-quark from the nucleons of the two colliding nuclei annihilate to form a virtual photon which subsequently decays into a $\mu^{+}\mu^{-}$ pair.
 We have calculated the leading order DY cross section using the standard prescription~\cite{Vogt}.
 The only CNM effect incorporated is the nuclear modification of the quark distributions inside the target.
 The inclusive cross sections are obtained by integrating the double differential cross section within the suitable mass and rapidity range as appropriate for a particular data set.
-Like our previous analysis, the only free parameter in this case is $K_{eff}$ defined as $K_{eff}=f_{\psi'}/K_{DY}$ where $f_{\psi'} = K_{\psi'} \times N_{\psi'}$. $K_{DY}$ takes care of higher order effects in DY production.
-The $\alpha_F$ values are same as obtained from the fitting of the ratio $\sigma^{\psi'}_{p+A}$ to $\sigma^{\psi'}_{p+Be}$.
+Like our previous analysis, the only free parameter in this case is $K_{eff}$ defined as $K_{eff}=f_{\psi(2S)}/K_{DY}$ where $f_{\psi(2S)} = K_{\psi(2S)} \times N_{\psi(2S)}$. $K_{DY}$ takes care of higher order effects in DY production.
+The $\alpha_F$ values are same as obtained from the fitting of the ratio $\sigma^{\psi(2S)}_{p+A}$ to $\sigma^{\psi(2S)}_{p+Be}$.

-Finally we describe the double ratio for $\psi'$-to-$J/\psi$ production cross sections in Fig.~\ref{fig3}.
+Finally we describe the double ratio for $\psi(2S)$-to-$J/\psi$ production cross sections in Fig.~\ref{fig3}.
 No parameter is tuned for this observable.
 The experimental data points are deduced from the measured values accounting for the appropriate propagation of errors.
-The theoretical curves result from the model analysis of the single ratios ($p+A$ to $p+Be$) for $J/\psi$ and $\psi'$.
+The theoretical curves result from the model analysis of the single ratios ($p+A$ to $p+Be$) for $J/\psi$ and $\psi(2S)$.
+The production cross section of $J/\psi$ or $\psi(2S)$ depends on the parameter $\alpha_F$ of the transition probability, $F_{c\bar{c} \rightarrow J/\psi / \psi(2S)}$.
+As $\alpha_F$ is different the production cross sections are also different, leading to a decrease in the double ratio as a function of $<L>$.
 As expected both the curves give a satisfactory description of the data.